Information Security Can't Rely on Pinky Swears

 Hire great people.
 Cast a vision, communicate desired outcomes, define clear objectives, give them the resources to be successful, give them rules of engagement and stay involved.

 Great people make mistakes.
-And even great people some times do not know what to do.
+And even great people sometimes do not know what to do.
 Security frameworks help mitigate oversights, mistakes and provide guidance when people are in new, different and complex situations.